 If you want to advance your career even further, you can do so with a Master of Science in Nursing (MSN).
 In fact, an MSN degree can qualify you for some of the top nursing jobs and highest nursing salaries.
 Additionally, an MSN can allow you to become specialized, which can help you enter the field of medicine that’s perfect for you.

-Some of the most popular specializations within MSN programs include Psychiatric-Mental Health Nurse Practitioner, Leadership and Management, Nursing Education, Nursing Informatics, Adult/Gerontology Acute Care Nurse Practitioner, Adult/Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, and Public Health Nursing.
+Some of the most popular specializations within MSN programs include Psychiatric-Mental Health Nurse Practitioner, Nurse Executive, Nursing Education, Nursing Informatics, Adult/Gerontology Acute Care Nurse Practitioner, Adult/Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, and Public Health Nursing.

 Advancing your nursing career has never been so convenient, thanks to online learning.
 Rather than having to take night classes or disrupt your work schedule to earn a bachelor’s or master’s degree in nursing, an online nursing school allows you to complete your coursework from home and on a schedule that gives you the power to choose when in the day you want to attend class.
 These advantages have made online nursing programs popular among working adults.